Vancouver Travel Tips

 Do ride the SkyTrain - at least the Expo Line between Downtown Vancouver and Surrey for some inexpensive sightseeing and an overview of the city.
 For the best experience try to avoid peak hours.

 Vancouver has some good bus routes for sightseeing on public transit.
 Try the 5 Robson or 6 Davie bus.
 Between the two you can do a circuitous route through downtown Vancouver passing English Bay, trendy Robson Street and close to Stanley Park.
 A very scenic bus route is the #250 Horseshoe Bay bus from Georgia and Granville Street in downtown Vancouver to the little seaside village and ferry terminal at Horseshoe Bay.
 It passes through Stanley Park and over the famous Lions Gate Bridge before heading west past the beautiful homes and beaches lining Marine Drive.
 Don't take the 257 Express Bus unless you're in a hurry.
 Its route is faster, but less scenic.
-The C21 community shuttle is another great route for sightseeing.
+The #23 bus is another great route for sightseeing.
 It runs from English Bay along Sunset Beach and into Yaletown.
-On weekends take the C19 between the University of British Columbia and West 10th Avenue at Alma.
+On weekends during the summer, take the #42 Spanish Banks Bus from Alma and West Broadway.
 It runs along beautiful NW Marine Drive passing Jericho Beach, Locarno Beach Park and many beautiful city homes along the way.

 See the city from the water.
 Take a ride on one of the tiny little ferries in False Creek.
 They are an inexpensive option for some great sightseeing.
 The operators are tourist friendly.